Aerospace Studies (Air Force ROTC) Program

 Field Training (0) | ||

-A four-week, noncredit course conducted at an Air Force base during the summer between the second and third years of the program.
-Successful completion is required before continuing in the program. | ||
+Field Training A 17-day, noncredit course conducted at an Air Force base during the summer between the second and third years of the program.
+Successful completion is required to continue in the Professional Officer Course Program. | ||

 Professional Officer Course (POC) (12) | ||